12 Small Beach Cottage Bathroom Storage Ideas That Maximize Space

 A floating vanity is one of my favorite solutions for small beach cottage bathrooms.
 By mounting your vanity to the wall and keeping the floor visible underneath, you create an illusion of more space while adding that modern coastal touch.
 The open area beneath makes the bathroom feel larger and airier, which is exactly the feeling we want in a beach cottage.

-Picture this: Walking into your bathroom and seeing a beautiful driftwood-toned wooden vanity seemingly floating against a soft blue wall.
+Walking into your bathroom and seeing a beautiful driftwood-toned wooden vanity seemingly floating against a soft blue wall.
 The natural light from your window bounces off the visible tile floor beneath, making the room feel spacious and bright.
 A woven basket tucked neatly under one side holds extra towels, while still maintaining that open, breezy feeling.

 • Choose a wall-mounted vanity in a light wood tone or painted white for that coastal feel